-If you can, you can hire a real estate marketing agency to build a polished site.
+If you can, hire a real estate marketing agency to build a polished site.
 However, with just a bit of research, you or your property manager can build a website that visitors can easily navigate.

 - Keep the aesthetics of your site uniform.

 - Ensure the site is easy to navigate — and pages load quickly.